 As a prelude, this blog describes digital transformation and what IT and business leaders should be concerned about when exploring their options for transforming the business.
-This post assumes a level of familiarity with low-code and the low-code industry; however, if you’re unsure about what exactly low-code is, our earlier blog What is Low-Code? is a great reference.
+This post assumes a level of familiarity with low-code; however, if you’re unsure about what exactly low-code is, our earlier blog What is Low-Code? is a great reference.

 Low-Code and Transformation

 Being in the low-code business, I cringe when early conversations around organizational transformation center on technology rather than the strategic business challenges driving the change.
 That’s because technology—even one as transformative as low-code—can’t fix every problem.
 Shocking, I know.

 Technology won’t fix dysfunctional organizational cultures any more than across-the-board pay raises will.
 Sure, a new “tool” might temporarily improve certain aspects of the problem, but it won’t fix the underlying problem by itself.